On Frobenius Numbers of Shifted Power Sequences: On Finite Shifted Square Sequence

-The following theorem will show that the Frobenius formula for square sequences is a ``congruence class function" about $k^2$, i.e., divide it into $k^2$ classes according to $\mod k^2$ residue of $a$.
-Like the conjecture of Einstein et al. \cite{D. Einstein}, our function is also part of $k^2$.
+The following theorem demonstrates that the Frobenius formula for shifted square sequences is a ``congruence class function'' modulo $k^2$, partitioning the function into $k^2$ classes based on the residue of $a$ modulo $k^2$.
+This structure is analogous to the conjecture proposed by Einstein et al.~\cite{D. Einstein}.